LiMinggang/madedit-mod/README.txt

 ----------
 v0.2.9:
-1.added that restore the encoding and font(name, size) of a file when reopening it.
+1. added that restore the encoding and font(name, size) of a file when reopening it.
-2.added that use Ctrl+MouseWheel to decrease or increase the font size.
+2. added that use Ctrl+MouseWheel to decrease or increase the font size.
-3.added Japanese language.
+3. added Japanese language.
 Thank Tilt for the translations.
-4.fixed a bug when converting between Tab and Space char in wordwrap mode.
+4. fixed a bug when converting between Tab and Space char in wordwrap mode.
-5.modified that the dialogs will stay on top of main window, not top of all windows.
+5. modified that the dialogs will stay on top of main window, not top of all windows.
-6.modified the action when associating file types 7.some minor changes.
+6. modified the action when associating file types
+7. some minor changes.

 v0.2.8:
-1.added Japanese Kanji supporting for converting Chinese characters.
+1. added Japanese Kanji supporting for converting Chinese characters.
-2.added the function to split window into multiple Tab Controls (by using wxAuiNotebook)
+2. added the function to split window into multiple Tab Controls (by using wxAuiNotebook)
   ScreenShot: http://madedit.sourceforge.net/screenshot06.png
-3.added the function to convert between WordWraps and NewLine chars.
+3. added the function to convert between WordWraps and NewLine chars.
-4.added File-Type Associations Dialog under win32.
+4. added File-Type Associations Dialog under win32.
-5.added Search-In-Selection function when searching and replaceing.
+5. added Search-In-Selection function when searching and replaceing.
-6.added Count function in SearchDialog.
+6. added Count function in SearchDialog.
-7.added ToHalfWidthByOptions, ToFullWidthByOptions to choose the characters(ASCII,Japanese,Korean) you want to convert.
+7. added ToHalfWidthByOptions, ToFullWidthByOptions to choose the characters(ASCII,Japanese,Korean) you want to convert.
-8.added ConvertSpaceToTab and ConvertTabToSpace functions.
+8. added ConvertSpaceToTab and ConvertTabToSpace functions.
-9.added new syntax files for D, SQL, Verilog and VHDL.
+9. added new syntax files for D, SQL, Verilog and VHDL.
-10.fixed that cannot replace text in Hex-Mode.
+10. fixed that cannot replace text in Hex-Mode.
-11.many bug-fixes and changes.
+11. many bug-fixes and changes.

 v0.2.7:
-1.fixed that ISO-8859-7 charset doesn't available under Win32.
+1. fixed that ISO-8859-7 charset doesn't available under Win32.
-2.fixed that incorrectly handle Japanese halfwidth characters in Shift-JIS charset.
+2. fixed that incorrectly handle Japanese halfwidth characters in Shift-JIS charset.
-3.supported XIM Over-The-Spot feature under Linux/FreeBSD(wxGTK).
+3. supported XIM Over-The-Spot feature under Linux/FreeBSD(wxGTK).
-4.added options to set Date/Time format.
+4. added options to set Date/Time format.
-5.added a option to reload files previously open on startup.
+5. added a option to reload files previously open on startup.
-6.added a option to restore previous caret position when files are opened.
+6. added a option to restore previous caret position when files are opened.
-7.fixed a crashing bug that incorrectly detect MAC/DOS new-line char on HTML/PHP files.
+7. fixed a crashing bug that incorrectly detect MAC/DOS new-line char on HTML/PHP files.
-8.changed for showing CR, LF, CRLF and EOF in different marks.
+8. changed for showing CR, LF, CRLF and EOF in different marks.

 v0.2.6:
-1.improved the redraw speed under Linux (wxGTK).
+1. improved the redraw speed under Linux (wxGTK).
-2.added charset-detector, a port to C of "universalchardet", for detecting the encoding of files.
+2. added charset-detector, a port to C of "universalchardet", for detecting the encoding of files.
   Thanks Jserv (http://blog.linux.org.tw/~jserv/archives/001672.html).
-3.improved the speed of FindInFiles function.
+3. improved the speed of FindInFiles function.
-4.fixed crashing bug when opening a file begins with a 0x0b/0x0c character.
+4. fixed crashing bug when opening a file begins with a 0x0b/0x0c character.
-5.added new syntax files for Fortran, TeX/LaTeX, Squirrel, C#, Visual Basic, ASP(VBScript).
+5. added new syntax files for Fortran, TeX/LaTeX, Squirrel, C#, Visual Basic, ASP(VBScript).
-6.many misc changes and bug-fixes.
+6. many misc changes and bug-fixes.

 v0.2.5:
-1.fixed crashes when copying and pasting data between TextMode and ColumnMode under Linux.
+1. fixed crashes when copying and pasting data between TextMode and ColumnMode under Linux.
-2.fixed sometimes crashes when using FindInFiles function under Linux.
+2. fixed sometimes crashes when using FindInFiles function under Linux.
-3.added a dockable Information Window for listing the results of FindInFiles.
+3. added a dockable Information Window for listing the results of FindInFiles.
-4.added Exclude Filters in FindInFiles dialog.
+4. added Exclude Filters in FindInFiles dialog.
-5.added a button ("<<") to get the path of the editing document in FindInFiles dialog.
+5. added a button ("<<") to get the path of the editing document in FindInFiles dialog.
-6.added support for multiple shortcuts on all menu and editor commands.
+6. added support for multiple shortcuts on all menu and editor commands.
-7.added support for Mouse-Over-Get-Word of StarDict under Win32.
+7. added support for Mouse-Over-Get-Word of StarDict under Win32.
-8.added Trim Trialing Spaces function.
+8. added Trim Trialing Spaces function.
-9.added Sort Lines function.
+9. added Sort Lines function.
-10.added a new option to temporary disable or enable MouseSelectToCopy function when pressing Ctrl key.
+10. added a new option to temporary disable or enable MouseSelectToCopy function when pressing Ctrl key.
-11.added a new option to choose the Language of UI.
+11. added a new option to choose the Language of UI.
-12.added Italian language.
+12. added Italian language.
 Thank Contardi Angelo for the translations.

 v0.2.4-2:
-1.fixed that lost the last byte of clipboard data (Linux version only).
+1. fixed that lost the last byte of clipboard data (Linux version only).

 v0.2.4:
-1.added custom Syntax Highlighting settings.
+1. added custom Syntax Highlighting settings.
-2.added Find/Replace In Files function.
+2. added Find/Replace In Files function.
-3.some minor changes.
+3. some minor changes.

 v0.2.3:
-1.improved the loading speed for the files contain U+10000~U+10FFFF widechars.
+1. improved the loading speed for the files contain U+10000~U+10FFFF widechars.
-2.improved the repaint speed when the lines are very long(>1MB).
+2. improved the repaint speed when the lines are very long(>1MB).
-3.added ToHalfWidth, ToFullWidth functions.
+3. added ToHalfWidth, ToFullWidth functions.
-4.added WordCount function.
+4. added WordCount function.
-5.added InsertDataTime function.
+5. added InsertDataTime function.
-6.added ecReturnNoIndent(Shift-Enter) to insert NewLine char without indentation.
+6. added ecReturnNoIndent(Shift-Enter) to insert NewLine char without indentation.
-7.now 'ESC' key can be used in custom keybindings.
+7. now 'ESC' key can be used in custom keybindings.
-8.some minor changes.
+8. some minor changes.

 v0.2.2:
-1.fixed that menu icons will cause crash under Win98.
+1. fixed that menu icons will cause crash under Win98.
-2.fixed that input incorrect CJK chars under Win98.
+2. fixed that input incorrect CJK chars under Win98.
-3.fixed that copy and then paste data in Column/Hex modes will cause crash under Win98.
+3. fixed that copy and then paste data in Column/Hex modes will cause crash under Win98.
-4.added a messagebox to notify that madedit cannot find the matched string.
+4. added a messagebox to notify that madedit cannot find the matched string.
-5.added ToUpperCase, ToLowerCase, InvertCase functions.
+5. added ToUpperCase, ToLowerCase, InvertCase functions.
-6.some misc changes.
+6. some misc changes.

 v0.2.1-2:
-1.fixed that it will crash when close ConvertEncodingDialog by pressing top-right 'X' button.
+1. fixed that it will crash when close ConvertEncodingDialog by pressing top-right 'X' button.
-2.fixed the bug of AutoCompletePair function.
+2. fixed the bug of AutoCompletePair function.

 v0.2.1:
-1.fixed copy/paste text to/from PrimarySelection when use mouse under Linux.
+1. fixed copy/paste text to/from PrimarySelection when use mouse under Linux.
-2.added ConvertEncoding function.
+2. added ConvertEncoding function.
-3.added ConvertChineseChar(Simplified<=>Traditional) in both of file and clipboard.
+3. added ConvertChineseChar(Simplified<=>Traditional) in both of file and clipboard.
-4.added AutoCompletePair function.
+4. added AutoCompletePair function.
 The AutoCompletePair must be defined in syntax files.
-5.improved AutoIndent function.
+5. improved AutoIndent function.
 The IndentChar and UnindentChar must be defined in syntax files.

 v0.2.0:
-1.fixed syntax parsing error in non-global range(ex: PHP, JavaScript).
+1. fixed syntax parsing error in non-global range(ex: PHP, JavaScript).
-2.fixed that reopen the same file under Win32 because compare filename with case sensitive.
+2. fixed that reopen the same file under Win32 because compare filename with case sensitive.
-3.added new option of custom KeyBindings.
+3. added new option of custom KeyBindings.
-4.added MouseSelectToCopy and MiddleMouseToPaste functions.
+4. added MouseSelectToCopy and MiddleMouseToPaste functions.
-5.added new syntax files for CSS, Windows Registry File, XML.
+5. added new syntax files for CSS, Windows Registry File, XML.

 v0.1.9.9:
-1.fixed the incorrect searching result on some search patterns.
+1. fixed the incorrect searching result on some search patterns.
-2.added SaveAll function.
+2. added SaveAll function.
-3.some misc changes.
+3. some misc changes.

 v0.1.9:
-1.replaced Boost.Regex with Boost.Xpressive for searching & replacing Regular Expressions.
+1. replaced Boost.Regex with Boost.Xpressive for searching & replacing Regular Expressions.
   now we can use wxDevCpp with the precompiled wxWidgets library(*.devpak, Unicode version) on www.devpaks.org to build MadEdit under win32.
-2.added a new function for Multi-Line Editing in Column Mode.
+2. added a new function for Multi-Line Editing in Column Mode.
-3.several misc changes & bug-fixs.
+3. several misc changes & bug-fixs.

 v0.1.8:
-1.fixed that randomly crash when quit MadEdit for Linux version.
+1. fixed that randomly crash when quit MadEdit for Linux version.
-2.fixed EscapeChar syntax checking.
+2. fixed EscapeChar syntax checking.
-3.fixed that Print/Preview incorrectly when the position of Horizontal-ScrollBar is not 0.
+3. fixed that Print/Preview incorrectly when the position of Horizontal-ScrollBar is not 0.
-4.added a new option of 'Default Encoding'.
+4. added a new option of 'Default Encoding'.
-5.added automatically detect the encoding of FileName under Linux by current locale.
+5. added automatically detect the encoding of FileName under Linux by current locale.
   When save a file, MadEdit will use UTF8 as default encoding of the FileName.
-6.added new syntax files for diff/patch, JavaScript and Ruby.
+6. added new syntax files for diff/patch, JavaScript and Ruby.

 v0.1.7:
-1.fixed several misc bugs.
+1. fixed several misc bugs.
-2.fixed MultiByte Encoding <==> Unicode converting error in v0.1.6 under Linux.
+2. fixed MultiByte Encoding <==> Unicode converting error in v0.1.6 under Linux.
-3.removed the linking to the unnecessary libs(e.g. libtiff, libjpeg and libpng) for Linux version.
+3. removed the linking to the unnecessary libs(e.g. libtiff, libjpeg and libpng) for Linux version.
-4.added Print&PrintPreview functions.
+4. added Print&PrintPreview functions.
 (Known bug: cannot print/preview correctly on the papers with landscape orientation.)
-5.added Comment(Ctrl-M)/Uncomment(Ctrl-Shift-M) functions.
+5. added Comment(Ctrl-M)/Uncomment(Ctrl-Shift-M) functions.
 MadEdit will add/remove LineComment
  string to the selected lines, the LineComment must be defined in the syntax files.

 v0.1.6:
-1.fixed that cannot search U+10000~U+10FFFF ucs4 char under win32.
+1. fixed that cannot search U+10000~U+10FFFF ucs4 char under win32.
-2.added Increase&Decrease Indent functions.
+2. added Increase&Decrease Indent functions.
 When select multi-lines and press 'Tab' will Inc-Indent, and press 'Shift-Tab' will Dec-Indent.

 v0.1.5:
-1.fixed several bugs.
+1. fixed several bugs.
-2.now MadEdit will open the same files once only.
+2. now MadEdit will open the same files once only.
-3.improved Reload() function, and MadEdit will reload the files which were changed by another app.
+3. improved Reload() function, and MadEdit will reload the files which were changed by another app.

 v0.1.4:
-1.fixed the bug of Mark Brace incorrect position when use WordWrap.
+1. fixed the bug of Mark Brace incorrect position when use WordWrap.
-2.fixed several misc. bugs.
+2. fixed several misc. bugs.
-3.used a new approach to determine file types:
+3. used a new approach to determine file types:
   (a)by file extension (b)by the context of first line (c)by file name.
-4.added a setting of "Do Not Save Settings to MadEdit.cfg after MadEdit Finish", it's useful when you edit 'MadEdit.cfg' by MadEdit.
+4. added a setting of "Do Not Save Settings to MadEdit.cfg after MadEdit Finish", it's useful when you edit 'MadEdit.cfg' by MadEdit.

 v0.1.3:
-1.fixed several bugs.
+1. fixed several bugs.
-2.added Mark Brace Pair.
+2. added Mark Brace Pair.
-3.added Go To Left/Right Brace (Ctrl-[ and Ctrl-], press Shift to select). the Brace-Pair must be defined in syntax_*.syn files.
+3. added Go To Left/Right Brace (Ctrl-[ and Ctrl-], press Shift to select). the Brace-Pair must be defined in syntax_*.syn files.
-4.added Cut Line (Ctrl-Shift-L).
+4. added Cut Line (Ctrl-Shift-L).
-5.added Insert Tab Char (Ctrl-~ or Ctrl-`).
+5. added Insert Tab Char (Ctrl-~ or Ctrl-`).
-6.supported Drop Files from window-manager under Linux.
+6. supported Drop Files from window-manager under Linux.
-7.improved the speed of repaint in HexMode.
+7. improved the speed of repaint in HexMode.

 v0.1.2:
-1.fixed several bugs.
+1. fixed several bugs.
-2.added Replace Text/Hex functions.
+2. added Replace Text/Hex functions.
-3.added some fine improvements.
+3. added some fine improvements.

 v0.1.1:
-  fixed some bugs.
+1. fixed some bugs.
-  added RightClick Popup Menu.
+2. added RightClick Popup Menu.
-  added new syntax files.
+3. added new syntax files.
-  added FindPrevious & FindHexNext/Previous functions.
+4. added FindPrevious & FindHexNext/Previous functions.
-  changed ShortCuts of Text/Column/HexMode to Alt-1, Alt-2, Alt-3.
+5. changed ShortCuts of Text/Column/HexMode to Alt-1, Alt-2, Alt-3.

 v0.1:
   added Edit & Search functions.